 - Is this a church camp or spiritual camp?
 No. This is a summer camp focused on building skills in self-regulation using mindfulness, play and nature as our tools for learning and expression.
 We do not talk about religion or any spiritual beliefs.
 We do teach yoga poses to help with focus and guide some of our play, but we do not talk about yoga philosophy or Buddhism.

 - What are camp hours?
 9am - 3pm + overnights week 2 | please contact us if earlier drop-off or later pick-up is needed.
 While we try our best to accommodate commuting/working families, please know we cannot always meet these needs.

 - Do I need to send a yoga mat?
 No, we have our own mats to use when we teach yoga.
 If your child prefers their own, feel free to bring it.

 - Do you supply lunch?
 No - please send a healthy lunch that doesn't need to be refrigerated.
-We prepare afternoon snack together to eat throughout camp for a cooking class.
+We typically prepare an afternoon snack together to eat throughout camp for a cooking class.
 This year, due to COVID, we'll be avoiding cross contamination and adults will prep food for everyone with heavy handwashing.
 Of course kids can opt out and bring snacks for PM.